Here’s the deal on Clematis flower care! The Clematis vine – is a gorgeous plant in any garden.

 Clematis texensis – Scarlet clematis, may be listed as coccinea.
 It is easy to grow, and hardy to Maine.
 Flowers are like nodding scarlet urns, one inch long.

 Clematis viorna – I.eather flower, native from Pennsylvania on down to Alabama.
 Dangling purple bell-shaped flowers in July.

 Clematis virginiana – Virgin’s bower, grows wild at the roadside as far as Canada.
 Good ground cover, with clusters of white flowers.
 Sows its own ripe seeds.

 Clematis Vines, Plants, Flowers – Questions Answers

 It’s been called the “Queen of the Climbers.”
-As with all plants Clematis can have its share of growing and care issues.
-Below are some answers to some of the questions submitted from our readers.
+As with all plants, Clematis can have its share of growing and care issues.
+Below are some answers to some of the questions submitted by our readers.

 How To Start Clematis Vines From Cuttings

-Question: How can I start Clematis from cuttings?
+Question: How can I start new Clematis from cuttings?
 Last year I tried to root my cuttings but was not at all successful.
-Yet I have seen them started in this way.
+Yet I have seen them start in this way.
 CB, Independence, OR

-Answer: Clematis cuttings may be made either from softwood summer cuttings, or hardwood late fall cuttings.
+Answer: Clematis cuttings may be made either from soft new wood summer cuttings or hardwood late fall cuttings.
 Take softwood summer cuttings in June or July using soft tips of branches four to six inches long.